Suggested links

 Description

-The final stage.
-Cancer has reached distant areas of the chest and the rest of the body.
+The cancer has reached the other side of the chest and the rest of the body.

 Treatment